BFA DegreePage address: http://www.mnsu.edu/theatre/academic/undergraduate/bfa.html

 Bachelor of Fine Arts (BFA) Degree

-The next date for BFA auditions will beSaturday, Feb.
-28, 2015.
-Auditions will begin at about 9 a.m.
+The next date for BFA auditions will beThursday, Aug.
+20, 2015, the Thursday before classes start.
+Auditions will likely begin in the afternoon.
 Complete the online application here.
 (BFA application/audition also puts you in the running for a Freshman Talent Grant, so you need NOT complete a separate Talent Grant application.)

 Competition is tough for admission into the BFA program at Minnesota State University, Mankato.
 On average, only about 1 in 10 who audition are admitted on their first attempt.
 Auditions are held twice a year—the last weekend of Feburary/first weekend of March and the week before classes begin in the fall.
 Auditions will result in one of three results: you will be admitted, you will be told "not now" and invited to audition again later, or your options will be exhausted.
 It is not unusual for students to be told "not now" on their first attempt and to be granted admission on their second attempt.
 Remember: The audition is looking at potential as much as or more than current skills.